oracle-quickstart/oci-hpc/README.md

 ## Table of Content

-Use the top-right button to display.
+User can hit the top-right `Outline` button to display the interactive help.

 - [HPC Cluster Stack](#hpc-cluster-stack)
   - [Table of Content](#table-of-content)